Advanced 5km Training Plan

 After some training and learning you'll get a grip of what your heart rate monitor (HRM), if you use one, is telling you in relation to what your body is saying.
 Learn to listen to the effort your body is under and grade that effort.
 Use your HRM to learn what your body is saying (not the other way around).
 Listen to your body first and if your HRM doesn't back it up ignore it.
 RPE is key to everything, using your HRM to learn it is a great idea.
 Being a slave to the HRM is bad.

 This is the advanced training programe for runners with many months of running in their legs.
 It works on your endurance and speed to bring you a faster 5km time.
 It's hard work so be honest with yourself, if it's a bit much for now maybe try our Intermediate Plan as an introduction to targetted training.
-If you have found your Parkrun PB's have mostly stabilised, you can get close on a good day, maybe go a few seconds faster if everything works in your favour but on the whole, things have settled and you're on a plateau.
+If you have found your Parkrun PB's have mostly stabilised, you can get close on a good day, maybe go a few seconds faster if everything works in your favour but on the whole, things have settled and you're on a plateau, this will help you move on.
 If can cover a 10km distance at a casual pace with relative ease and are mostly injury free then this is the program for you.
 If you can't then you should fix your base fitness first by going out and putting in the miles.
 You will need a sports watch, app on your phone or some way of telling what speed you are running while out.
-Downloading the Strava App on your phone and creating an account is probably the cheapest way but I prefer a sports watch.
+Downloading the Strava App on your phone and creating an account is probably the cheapest way but I prefer a sports watch because phones are bulky.

 When you first started running you probably ran for 30 seconds then rested and repeated several times.
 As the weeks went by you increased the amount of time you ran and reduced the amount of time you rested until you could join the running together to clock 5k.
 Getting faster is pretty much the same thing, you need to spend time running faster than you usually do, recover and repeat and over several sessions reduce the rest and increase the running interval.
 Lets work out your current average pace.